🔥 Get full buy-in value on all your deposits

-He is the man who changed the shape of the Indian Poker Industry, the one who all poker players in India owe a great debt to.
-Philip Sanders not only gave the Indian Poker scene a revamp, he also took it to new heights of profits and showmanship with his more than a decade of experience and expertise in the casinos, providing the necessary drive to propel poker in India.
+He is the man who changed the shape of the Indian Poker Industry, the one who all poker players in India owe a great debt.
+Philip Sanders not only gave the Indian Poker scene a revamp, but he also took it to new heights of profits and showmanship with his more than a decade of experience and expertise in the casinos, providing the necessary drive to propel poker in India.

 Working with Casino Royale in Goa, Phil Sanders spearheaded the first official poker room in India.
-He also reached out to his close associate, Craig Wildman, to help him revolutionise the game of skill in the subcontinent.
+He also reached out to his close associate, Craig Wildman, to help him revolutionize the game of skill in the subcontinent.
 Wildman was hired as the Manager and in-house Tournament Director and the pair soon transformed the poker scene in India with their tenacious planning and steadfast discipline, ensuring international standards of playing in their casinos.

 A few years ago, on 23rd October 2015, Phil Sanders breathed his last as he succumbed to cancer at his home in Birmingham, England.
-He may be gone, but his endeavours in reshaping the poker industry in the Indian subcontinent will forever be remembered and treasured.
+He may be gone, but his endeavors in reshaping the poker industry in the Indian subcontinent will forever be remembered and treasured.